Bluedot-Innovation/documentation/docs/Point SDK/Flutter/Migration Guides/Migration guide to 2.0.md

 - The Rule Download callback has been modified, and it no longer returns the list of ZoneInfo’s.
 Instead, this information can now be accessed from an existing API to fetch the `ZoneInfo` list.
 - Destinations have been added as a part of `ZoneInfo`, providing additional context.
 - A new API has been developed to fetch `CustomEventMetaData` set for a Point SDK session.
-- For Android users, permissions to use Foreground Service or to run Bluedot service in the Background must now be declared from the App.
+- For Android users, permissions to use Foreground Service or to run Rezolve service in the Background must now be declared from the App.
 - For iOS users, App restart notification feature support is added.

 ## Updated GeoTriggering Events